Discrete Approach to the Contraction and Dilation of Measure relative to an inertial frame

 With respect to the observed frame, a (i.e. the count change in distance nLl) can take any value from 0 to nmax.
 With respect to the local frame, b (i.e. nLo) can take any value from 0 to nmin.
 The result is an expression that describes all possible events with respect to length and motion.

 We can for convenience also introduce the fundamental measures back into the expressions, thus removing some of the count terms.
 The expressions match Einstein’s with one important difference; these expressions are discrete.
-Recognition of count bound is essential to avoiding singularities as so commonly occur in classical theory.
+Recognition of count bounds is essential to avoiding singularities as so commonly occur in classical theory.

 We bring a final observation to the attention of the reader.
 Singularities cannot occur with respect to an MQ description of nature.
 Such that all counts are physically significant where integer, equal or greater than one, we are not afforded with the opportunity for singularities.